 BPR 130 Print Reading- Construction 3 0 03

-Prerequisite: None

-Co-requisite: None

 This course covers the interpretation of prints and specifications that are associated with design and construction projects.
 Topics include interpretation of documents for foundations, floor plans, elevations, and related topics.
 Upon completion, students should be able to read and interpret construction prints and documents.